 Overview/Summary: Growth hormone (GH) affects many of the metabolic processes carried out by somatic cells, most notably increasing body mass.
-Overall growth is stimulated by GH therapy; however. the effects are not evenly distributed among protein, lipid and carbohydrate compartments.
+Overall growth is stimulated by GH therapy; however, the effects are not evenly distributed among protein, lipid and carbohydrate compartments.
 Specifically, body protein content and bone mass increase, total body fat content decreases and there is an increase in plasma and liver lipid content due to the mobilization of free fatty acids from peripheral fat stores.
 Other physiological effects of GH include stimulation of cartilage growth.
 In pediatric patients, once a diagnosis of growth hormone deficiency (GHD) is confirmed, GH therapy should be initiated immediately and continued at least until liner growth is nearly complete (e.g., decreased to 2.5 cm/year).
 Therapy should be initiated as soon as possible as evidence demonstrates that growth response is more robust when GH therapy is started at a younger age.
 Once adult height is achieved, patients should be retested to determine if GH treatment will be required during adulthood.
 The role of GH therapy in adult patients with GHD is less clear.
 There is evidence to demonstrate that when used in adult patients with GHD, GH therapy increases muscle mass and decreases body fat.
 Evidence of other potential beneficial effects of GH therapy in adults are not as established, including improvement in bone mineral density, sense of well-being, muscle strength and lipid profile.
 Included in this review are the various GH preparations.
 Specifically, all preparations contain somatropin; otherwise known as recombinant human GH.
-3-11 The various preparations are Food and Drug Administration (FDA)-approved for use in a variety of pediatric conditions associated with a failure in growth, including chronic kidney disease, Turner syndrome, being born small for gestational age, Prader-Willi syndrome, mutations in the Short Stature Homeobox gene and Noonan syndrome, as well as for idiopathic short stature.3-9,11 The majority of preparations are also indicated for the treatment of GHD in adults as well.3-9 Of note, Serostim® (somatropin) is only FDAapproved for the treatment of human immunodeficiency virus-associated wasting or cachexia in adults.
-10 All of the available GH preparations are available for subcutaneous injection and there are currently no generics available within the class.
-3-11 Treatment guidelines support the use of GH in FDA-approved indications and they do not distinguish among the various preparations.
-12-20
+3-12 The various preparations are Food and Drug Administration (FDA)-approved for use in a variety of pediatric conditions associated with a failure in growth, including chronic kidney disease, Turner syndrome, being born small for gestational age, Prader-Willi syndrome, mutations in the Short Stature Homeobox gene and Noonan syndrome, as well as for idiopathic short stature.3-10 The majority of preparations are also indicated for the treatment of GHD in adults as well.3-9 Of note, Serostim[®] (somatropin) is only FDAapproved for the treatment of human immunodeficiency virus-associated wasting or cachexia in adults.
+11 In addition, Zorbtive® (somatropin) is the only agent indicated by the FDA to treat short bowel syndrome.
+12 All of the available GH preparations are available for subcutaneous injection and there are currently no generics available within the class.3-12 Treatment guidelines support the use of GH in FDA-approved indications and they do not distinguish among the various preparations.
+13-22